-Being a teaching assistant can be one of the most rewarding roles there is.
-You’re helping to develop the minds of future generations, not to mention your commitment, patience and genuine interest in supporting students…does that sound like you?
-You could be a perfect teaching assistant!
+Being a Teaching Assistant can be one of the most rewarding roles around.
+By supporting teaching and learning in schools, you’re helping to develop the minds of future generations - not to mention your commitment, patience and genuine interest in supporting students…does that sound like you?
+You could become a perfect Teaching Assistant

-As a teaching assistant, you’re a vital part of the day-to-day running of a busy classroom…including all the trials and tribulations that come with it (we’re talking stroppy children, naughty behaviour and the occasional stressful situation)!
-But with that, you’re supporting the class teacher in educating a class full of young minds, which makes those tricky situations all worthwhile.
+, you’re a vital part of the day-to-day running of a busy classroom…including all the trials and tribulations that come with it (we’re talking stroppy children, naughty behaviour and the occasional stressful situation)!
+However, with that, you’re supporting the class teacher in educating a class full of young minds, which makes those tricky situations all worthwhile.
+You may even wish to go down the route of helping children with special needs, in which case you can get SEN Teaching Assistant

 If you’re looking for a job where no two days are alike – this is the role for you!
-Tuesday could see you helping a group of students with a difficult maths equation, Wednesday could be spent listening to a child read on a one-on-one basis.
-The scenarios you encounter on a daily basis are always varying…if you get bored easily, this is the career for you!
+Tuesday could see you helping a group of students with a difficult maths equation, and Wednesday could be spent listening to a child read on a one-on-one basis.
+The scenarios you encounter on a daily basis always vary… if you get bored easily and want a career that keeps you on your toes, this is the career for you!

 Interested?
-Here are our top reasons we think you’d love being a teaching assistant:
+Here are the top reasons why we think you’d love to become a Teaching Assistant:

 Education is one of the most rewarding careers available.
-As a TA, you’ll be helping students reach their full potential…is there anything more satisfying than watching your pupils learn and grow as the school year progresses?
+Working as a TA, you’ll be helping students reach their full potential…is there anything more satisfying than watching your pupils learn and grow as the school year progresses?

 Variety is the spice of life, and keeping your career varied and interesting means you’ll be happier and more fulfilled at work.
 If you’re someone who doesn’t adapt well to change, and struggles with a varied schedule, this might not be the career for you.

 Alongside reading, writing, numeracy and communication skills, schools often look for TAs who have specialist skills such as a second language.
-This helps you stand out from other TAs when you’re applying for your next opportunity.
+This helps you stand out when you’re applying to become a TA.

 No set qualifications needed